Editor's note: This is the seventh in a series of 10 articles revisiting some of our most-read stories of the past year.

 These programs slow the rate of repayment on Federal Family Education Loans, putting the bonds they back at risk of technical default if the securities fail to pay off at maturity.
 When Moody’s Investors Service and Fitch Ratings raised the alarm early in 2015, eventually putting some $100 billion of bonds under review for downgrade, the market sold off heavily.
 New issuance ground to a halt.

-Yet Navient and Nelnet, the two largest student loan servicers, avoided downgrades on some $18 billion of FFELP bonds.
+Yet Navient and Nelnet, the two largest student loan servicers, avoided downgrades on $19.5 billion of FFELP bonds.
 They did so using a strategy that, at first, did not seem promising: extending the maturities of the bonds.
 While simple in principle, this solution was complicated by a requirement that 100% of investors in a tranche approve the change.
 Without consent from every single holder, no matter how small, an amendment cannot pass.

 Their efforts were aided by DealVector, an online registry of asset ownership and messaging platform, which helped the two servicers identify holders and collect votes.
 This undoubtedly helped restore confidence in the sector, allowing Navient and Nelnet to resume issuing FFELP bonds, even though some investors, including banks and credit unions, continue to view the asset class skeptically.